DialKit

 Or just tell your agent to set it up:

 Install DialKit (npm install dialkit motion).
-Add <DialRoot> to the root layout and import dialkit/styles.css.
+Add <DialRoot /> as a sibling alongside {children} in the root layout (not wrapping it) and import dialkit/styles.css.

-If installing manually, add the <DialRoot /> provider to your layout, and import the styles:
+If installing manually, add <DialRoot /> to your layout, and import the styles:

 import { DialRoot } from 'dialkit'